|Position:||Assistant Coach - Running Backs|

 Polamalu, who earned his bachelor’s degree in history from USC in 1987, attended Mater Dei High in Santa Ana, Calif., where he was a prep All-American in football, member of the basketball and track teams and also served as the student body president.

 Polamalu’s family football tree is extensive.
-His nephew, Troy Polamalu, currently stars in the NFL with the Pittsburgh Steelers; his brother, Ao Polamalu, played football at Penn State (1985-87); his nephew Nicky Sualua played running back in the NFL with Dallas and Cincinnati after attending Ohio State; and three other nephews played college football (Leie Sualua - Oregon, Joe Polamalu - Oregon State and Kaio Aumua – UTEP)
+His nephew, Troy Polamalu, starred in the NFL with the Pittsburgh Steelers; his brother, Ao Polamalu, played football at Penn State (1985-87); his nephew Nicky Sualua played running back in the NFL with Dallas and Cincinnati after attending Ohio State; and three other nephews played college football (Leie Sualua - Oregon, Joe Polamalu - Oregon State and Kaio Aumua – UTEP)